haozhou1995/haozhou1995.github.io/_pages/about.md

 News and Updates
 ======
+* 2025 Feb, our paper "**A Hierarchical DRL Approach for Resource Optimization in Multi-RIS Multi-Operator Networks**" has been accepted by ***IEEE Trans. on Wireless Communications***!

 * 2025 Feb, I will present an invited talk on "**Large Language Models for Next Generation Wireless Networks**" at Department of Engineering, King's College London, UK.

 * 2025 Feb, our paper "**Hybrid LLM-DDQN based Joint Optimization of V2I Communication and Autonomous Driving**" has been accepted by ***IEEE Wireless Communications Letters***!